Elenadr/Comptia-recap/README.md

 by services running within the operating systems as well.
 * Privileged accounts has extra permissions outside of what is assigned to a typical user.

+### Forensics

+For the Security+ exam,
+know that you should collect data first from volatile areas and then move to the nonvolatile areas.
+This is known as the order

+of volatility—you should collect data in the order of volatility.
+The order of volatility is memory (RAM), swap file, hard disk, and then finally CD/DVD-ROM.

 ### Acronyms